Cryru/Emotion/Documents/AssetLoader.md

     Images to draw, loaded by FreeImage ex.
 BMP/PNG/JPEG/GIF
 - ShaderAsset

-    An Emotion xml shader description file.
+    An Adfectus xml shader description file.
 For more information refer to the shader documentation here - [Shaders](./Documents/Shaders).
 - Font

     Fonts to draw text.
 Loaded by FreeType ex.
 TTF/OTF